Skip to main content

 Your personal hormonal landscape is defined by how your cells are genetically programmed to listen to hormonal signals.

-The of your unique hormonal sensitivities begin with your genes.
+The long-term implications of your unique hormonal sensitivities begin with your genes.
 Your DNA contains the instructions for building every protein in your body, including these all-important hormone receptors.
 Minor variations in the genes that code for these receptors can alter their shape, number, or responsiveness.

-These genetic variations, called polymorphisms, are common and are a primary reason why two individuals can have identical on a lab report but experience vastly different effects.
+These genetic variations, called polymorphisms, are common and are a primary reason why two individuals can have identical hormone levels on a lab report but experience vastly different effects.
 One person’s receptors might be highly efficient, able to bind to hormones easily and generate a strong cellular response even at low concentrations.

 Another person’s receptors might be less efficient, requiring a much stronger hormonal signal to achieve the same effect.
 This is the essence of genetic hormone sensitivity.
 It is the inherited “volume setting” for your body’s hormonal communication system.
 Understanding this genetic foundation is critical because it helps explain why a one-size-fits-all approach to wellness and hormonal health is so often ineffective.
 Your biology is personalized from the moment of conception.